 Local structures should be established within a municipal area and sub committees should function in each town/ward where possible from a logistic point of view.
 The Local Drug Action Committee must at least convene on a quarterly basis and reports directly to the municipal official appointed to liaise and coordinate the functionality of the structure.
 The municipality should if possible give administrative support to the structure.
-The Adapter to the informed regarding the progress made with the establishment of the structure on a regular basis.
+The Mayor is the champion and his office must be informed regarding the progress made with the establishment of the structure on a regular basis.